Located in Georgia’s Cobb County, the city of Kennesaw forms a part of the greater Atlanta region.

 Both thought-provoking and informative, its displays range from archive photographs to the oral history of those who lived through, and survived, this turbulent period of history.

-While relatively insulated from both the European and Pacific theatres of the war, the museum also helps to explain the role Georgia and its people played, bringing to home the effects this war had right across the globe.
+While relatively insulated from both the European and Pacific theaters of the war, the museum also helps to explain the role Georgia and its people played, bringing to home the effects this war had right across the globe.

 7. Smith-Gilbert Gardens